 - Toddler: By 12-24 months, minimizing risk conditions in infancy allows better premiums.

-- School Aged: Adding coverage as kids become more independent and face new risks.
+- School-aged: Adding coverage as kids become more independent and face new risks.

 - Teenager: Increasing coverage for driving, summer jobs, and college planning.

-- Young Adult: Ensuring lifelong insurability before health conditions potentially arise.
+- Young adult: Ensuring lifelong insurability before health conditions potentially arise.

 How Do You Apply for and Purchase a Life Insurance Policy for Your Child?